akka/akka-projection/docs/src/main/paradox/grpc.md

 See @extref:[Publish events for lower latency of eventsBySlices](akka-persistence-r2dbc:query.html#publish-events-for-lower-latency-of-eventsbyslices) for low latency use cases.

-### Scalability limitations
+### Many consumers

 Each connected consumer will start a `eventsBySlices` query that will periodically poll and read events from the journal.
 That means that the journal database will become a bottleneck, unless it can be scaled out, when number of consumers increase.

+For the case of many consumers of the same event stream it is recommended to use
+@apidoc[akka.persistence.query.typed.*.EventsBySliceFirehoseQuery].
+The purpose is to share the stream of events from the database and fan out to connected consumer streams.
+Thereby fewer queries and loading of events from the database.

 The producer service itself can easily be scaled out to more instances.

-For the case of many consumers of the same event stream a future improvement to reduce the database load would be to share results of the queries across the different consumers, since most of them are probably reading at the tail of the same event stream.

 ### Starting from snapshots